BayAreaMetro/TAZ_MAZ_Finder/readme.md

     Configure the app and widgets.
 Refer to JSON configuration reference.
     Reference preferred ArcGIS API for JavaScript.
 Refer to Change URL of ArcGIS API for JavaScript.

-#Browser requiremets
+ # rowser requiremets

-##Supported browsers for deployed applications*:
+## Supported browsers for deployed applications*:

     Chrome
     Firefox